Sending support bundles

-Triton includes a feature to create and optionally send a support bundle to help MNX support troubleshoot problems with your installation.
+Triton DataCenter includes a feature to create a bundle to help the Triton Support team troubleshoot problems with your installation.
 This bundle includes a number of logs and configuration files from your Triton installation.
+This bundle can then be uploaded for Triton Support to analyze it.

-To create and upload a support bundle to MNX Support, follow these steps:
+To create a support bundle and upload it to Triton Support, follow these steps:

 as follows: